Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Introduction

 The remainder of this paper is organized as follows: In Section \ref{sec:SOTA}, we provide an overview of the current state of research related to solving research question (\textit{i}).
-Based on this, in Section \ref{sec:Solution} we present and discuss selected methods that we consider promising.
-For this purpose, we draw on the often-used example of the three-tank system (see Figure \ref{fig:three-tank-overview}), which is well suited to answer research question \Nii for two reasons: First, the complexity is low and the concepts are therefore relatively easy to understand.
-Second, it can be easily extended incrementally in complexity up to the Tennessee Eastman Process \citep{Balzereit2021-vy}.
-These example implementations are then used to discuss the usability as well as the advantages and disadvantages of the respective algorithms in Section \ref{sec:Results}.
-For this, we evaluate the methods with respect to their applicability to typical CPS datasets, the interpretability of the respective results, and the amount of prior knowledge required.
+Based on this, in Section \ref{sec:Solution} we present and discuss our implementations.
+In order to discuss the methods' advantages and disadvantages, in Section \ref{sec:Results} we evaluate the methods with respect to their applicability to typical CPS datasets, the interpretability of the respective results, and the amount of prior knowledge required.
 In addition, we consider the application of the methods for typical CPS use cases.
 Finally, Section \ref{sec:Conclusion} concludes this paper.